willblair0708/willblair0708/README.md

 ---

-"A Senior at Johns Hopkins University from Toronto, Canada, with a passion for **biomedical engineering, thermoelectrics, and drug delivery**.
+"Neuroscience graduate of Johns Hopkins University from Toronto, Canada, with a passion for **biomedical engineering, thermoelectrics, and drug delivery**.
 I am dedicated to improving the reach of **science education** in youth."

 </div>